Thomas Hoff

 Thomas John "Tom" Hoff (born June 9, 1973) is a retired American volleyball player.
 He was a middle blocker and has been with the U.S. national team from 1996 until 2009.
-He is a three-time Olympian in volleyball Olympics: 2000, 2004 and 2008.
+He is a three-time Olympian in volleyball, having played in 2000, 2004, and 2008.

-Playing with Iraklis Thessaloniki V.C. he won the silver medal at the 2004–05 CEV Champions League and at the 2005–06 CEV Champions League, and was awarded "Best Spiker".
+Playing with Iraklis Thessaloniki V.C., Hoff won the silver medal at the 2004–05 CEV Champions League and at the 2005–06 CEV Champions League, and in 2006 was awarded "Best Spiker".

 Personal life

 Hoff was born in Chicago to Margaret and Richard Hoff.
-He has an older brother Rich and an older sister Jennifer.
+He has an older brother, Rich, and an older sister, Jennifer.
 He is married to Sandy Mora and has five daughters.

 Hoff attended Maine South High School in Park Ridge, Illinois, where he graduated in 1991.

 In addition to indoor volleyball, Hoff also played on the Bud Light Pro Beach Volleyball tour.

 Education

 Hoff earned his Bachelor of Science degree in Mechanical Engineering.